Ross Stripling

-Thomas Ross Stripling (born November 23, 1989) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
-He has previously played in MLB for the Los Angeles Dodgers and Toronto Blue Jays.
+Thomas Ross Stripling (born November 23, 1989) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers, Toronto Blue Jays, San Francisco Giants, and Oakland Athletics.

-Stripling played college baseball at Texas A&M University before the Los Angeles Dodgers selected him in the fifth round of the 2012 MLB draft.
+Stripling played college baseball at Texas A&M University before the Dodgers selected him in the fifth round of the 2012 MLB draft.
 He made his MLB debut with the Dodgers in 2016, and was an All-Star in 2018.

 Amateur career

 Stripling played high school baseball at Carroll High School in Southlake, Texas.
-In baseball, he did not pitch until a broken leg prior to his senior season in 2008 left him unable to play in the infield, and as a pitcher he was 14–0 with a 1.60 ERA, as in 107 innings he led the Dallas/Forth Worth area with 156 strikeouts.
+In baseball, he did not pitch until a broken leg prior to his senior season in 2008 left him unable to play in the infield, and as a pitcher he was 14–0 with a 1.60 ERA, as in 107 innings he led the Dallas/Fort Worth area with 156 strikeouts.
 He was named first-team all-state, and a member of the North Texas all-star team.
 He also played basketball for the school as a forward, and football as a wide receiver, winning the Texas 5A state title and the national championship.
 Scholastically, he graduated summa cum laude and 11th in his class of 600+.

-He then played college baseball at Texas A&M University.
-In 2011 he led the country in wins and was 14–2 with a 2.29 ERA in 24 games (16 starts) in which he threw 125.2 innings with 113 strikeouts (third in the Big 12 Conference), with an 0.867 WHIP (fourth), 6.5 hits/9 innings (ninth), 1.3 walks/9 innings (second), and 6.28 strikeouts/walk (third).
+Stripling enrolled at Texas A&M University and played college baseball for the Texas A&M Aggies.
+In 2011, he led the country in wins and was 14–2 with a 2.29 ERA in 24 games (16 starts) in which he threw 125.2 innings with 113 strikeouts (third in the Big 12 Conference), with an 0.867 WHIP (fourth), 6.5 hits/9 innings (ninth), 1.3 walks/9 innings (second), and 6.28 strikeouts/walk (third).
 He threw a no-hitter for the Aggies against San Diego State on May 12, 2012.
 He was named an All-American by the American Baseball Coaches Association/Rawlings First Team, Collegiate Baseball (Third Team), and College Baseball Insider (Honorable Mention), as well as a third team Capital One Academic All-American and first team Academic All-Big 12.

 Stripling was drafted by the Colorado Rockies in the ninth round of the 2011 Major League Baseball draft, but he did not sign.
 Returning to Texas A&M for his senior year in 2012, he finished the year second in the conference in wins with a 10–4 record and a 3.08 ERA in 16 starts covering 125.2 innings in which he struck out 120 batters (third in the Big 12 Conference), with an 0.987 ERA (eighth), 1.4 walks/9 innings (fourth), and a 6.32 strikeout/walk ratio (second).